Chipping In? Trump May Put Up His Own Cash on Reelection

 Stepien also said the team’s advertising would be “nimble,” and include a TV spree in early voting states as well an urban radio campaign in Minnesota, Wisconsin, Michigan, North Carolina, Georgia, and Florida that would contrast Trump’s record for Black voters with Biden’s, a move aimed just as much at suburban white listeners.

+Campaign officials have kicked off a review of past expenditures, including Parscale’s authorizations.
+Some of Parscale's decisions raised eyebrows, including a $100 million blitz earlier this year before voters were paying attention, though Trump appeared to defend the early advertising effort in a tweet Tuesday.

-Trump also took to Twitter on Tuesday to play down concerns about having enough money to compete in the home stretch of the campaign, underscoring he has “much more” money on hand than he did at this point in the campaign in 2016.
+Trump also took to Twitter on Tuesday to play down concerns about having enough money to compete in the home stretch of the campaign.

-Still, Trump added in his comments to reporters that he was prepared to spend his own cash to help his cause.
+Still, Trump added in comments to reporters that he was prepared to dip into his own wallet.

 “Whatever it takes,” said Trump.
 “We have to win."